[Anaconda×Diagrams] Drawing a configuration diagram using Python

 $ conda activate draw-env (draw-env) conda-test@vagrant:~$

-At this moment, I thought:
+At that moment, I thought to myself,

-(⌒3⌒)<Huh, doesn't it look like venv?
+(⌒3⌒) <Hey, doesn't this look like venv?

 Installing Diagrams